Dr. Per Cap’s 2015 Financial Literacy All Stars

 Dr. Per Cap’s Financial Literacy 2015 All-Star Picks

 April is national Financial Literacy Month, so let’s celebrate by recognizing a few outstanding individuals who are working hard to expand financial education efforts throughout Indian Country.
 In keeping with what has become an annual tradition each week in April, I will highlight the accomplishments of one totally awesome person who embodies the spirit of Native financial empowerment through selfless dedication, action over words, and an inclusive community vision.
+We’ve got five weeks in April this year, so here’s a bonus fifth All Star!

 View More All Stars